 Balakot: Delivering a double whammy to Pak and avenging, Kandahar and Pulwama

 New Delhi, Dec 14: The strike at Balakot in February was a double whammy for Pakistan.
-The dare devil hit not only avenged the Pulwama attack, but the Kandahar IC-814 hijack as well.
+The daredevil hit not only avenged the Pulwama attack, but the Kandahar IC-814 hijack as well.

 Hitting the Balakot training camp of the Jaish-e-Mohammad was no easy task.
 It is a highly guarded facility and one of the biggest training camps of the Jaish-e-Mohammad which is responsible for a number of strikes on Indian soil that include the one at Parliament, Uri, Pulwama.